 I approach supervision just as I approach therapy: I learn about the person, consider their stylistic needs, and note their developmental achievements based on their interpersonal style.
-I enter the space with an openness that hopefully suggests that we are in this process together.
+I enter the space with an openness that suggests that we are in this process together.
 I use “we” and “together” to describe the journey and hopeful outcomes.
-In this way, mutuality and holding environment is created for the supervision process to unfold.
+In this way, mutuality and a holding environment are created for the supervision process to unfold.

 I support the resiliency of the supervisee by remaining curious and connected.
 I challenge implicit biases so that the supervisee can care thoughtfully and fully for her clients.
 Self-care is not an after-thought; it is part of our everyday when working with trauma and addiction.